frederik-hoeft/backup-gateway/docs/pm/README.md

 This directory defines the initial production scope for Backup Gateway and the implementation sequence used to build it.
 The planning documents are intentionally narrower than the long-term ideas in the project README: the first release is a single-instance, Docker-deployed lifecycle coordinator that safely arbitrates concurrent backup clients.

+For the steady-state architecture of the implemented MVP, start with the [architecture overview](../architecture/README.md).
+The documents here remain the product scope and delivery-plan reference.

 ## Documents

 - [Requirements](requirements.md) defines the initial production contract, explicit non-goals, and quality requirements.